Gonzales Coques: Life

-Gonzales Coques was first registered in 1626-1627 at the Antwerp Guild of Saint Luke as a pupil of Pieter Brueghel the Younger or his son Pieter Brueghel III.
-David Rijckaert (it is not clear whether David Ryckaert I or his son David Rijckaert II is meant) is named as his teacher under a portrait engraved by Joannes Meyssens, which was included in Meyssens' publication Image de divers hommes of 1649.
-Coques became a master in the Guild of Saint Luke in the Guild year 1640-1641.
+Gonzales Coques was first registered in 1626–1627 at the Antwerp Guild of Saint Luke as a pupil of Pieter Brueghel the Younger or his son Pieter Brueghel III.
+David Rijckaert (it is not clear whether David Ryckaert I or his son David Rijckaert II is meant) is named as his teacher under a portrait engraved by Paulus Pontius after a self-portrait by Coques, which was included in Joannes Meyssens' publication Images de divers hommes d'esprit sublime of 1649 and later re-used in Cornelis de Bie's book Het Gulden Cabinet of 1661.
+Coques became a master in the Guild of Saint Luke in the Guild year 1640–1641.
 He married on 11 August 1643 with Catharina Ryckaert (died on 2 July 1674) who was the daughter of David Rijckaert II, his presumed master.
 The prominent Antwerp painter David Ryckaert III was therefore his brother-in-law.
 Their daughter Catharina Gonzaline was (already) born on 5 January 1644.
 A second daughter was born from this marriage.

 It is inferred from stylistic analysis that Coques likely worked for van Dyck.
 The first period of collaboration probably took place between 1629 and 1632, i.e. after van Dyck's return to Flanders and his departure for England.
 The second period was during the years 1634-1635 when van Dyck was back in Antwerp.
 Coques' intimate knowledge of some of van Dyck's later English compositions points to a possible stay of Coques in England during van Dyck's final residence in England.
 This would also explain why Joannes Meyssens' engraved portrait mentions that Coques had worked for Charles I of England.
-He also worked for Charles I's two sons, Henry Stuart, Duke of Gloucester and Charles II during their exile in Bruges in the years 1656-1657.
+He also worked for Charles I's two sons, Henry Stuart, Duke of Gloucester and Charles II during their exile in Bruges in the years 1656–1657.